vasil-sarandev/Knowledge-base/misc/content-strategy-and-study-plan.md

 ### Topics

+- First iteration before building
+	1. Golang
+	2. SQL & PostgreSQL
-1. Graphql
+	3. Graphql
-2. AWS
+	4. AWS
-3. Terraform
+	5. Terraform
+- Post-first iteration
-4. Java
+	1. Java
-5. Springboot
+	2. Springboot
-6. Golang
-7. .NET
+	3. .NET
 ### Exercises / projects

 By this point You should be very confident in your understanding of the list of technologies & languages and it's now time to expand your practical skillset with them.